AMSanchezC/R36sGuide/README.md

 # Updating PortMaster

 To use Wifi on your R36s you need a Wifi Dongle and most likely a USB A to USB C adapter.
-You can look at this list to see which Wifi dongle works for you (https://docs.google.com/spreadsheets/u/0/d/1gWxtr-GmwWop-_qGUq022RXxK2aTLpPg9Qra68TQLI8/htmlview#gid=0) I used this one (https://www.amazon.es/dp/B008IFXQFU?ref=ppx_yo2ov_dt_b_fed_asin_title) and it worked perfectly.
+You can look at this list to see which Wifi dongle works for you (https://docs.google.com/spreadsheets/u/0/d/1gWxtr-GmwWop-_qGUq022RXxK2aTLpPg9Qra68TQLI8/htmlview#) I used this one (https://www.amazon.es/dp/B008IFXQFU?ref=ppx_yo2ov_dt_b_fed_asin_title) and it worked perfectly.
+They are as cheap as 7€ so it's totally worth the trouble of not setting ports up manually, which, if you ask me, it's a nightmare.

+Once you've set up your dongle on your computer or whatever it requires, you can connect it to your console.
+On **Options** scroll down to the **Wifi** option.
+Get in (if you can't, maybe you have the latest version of ArkOS (August 2024), that has a bug there.
+While I can't provide you with a fix, there's some people who have had the same issue and just downloaded a previous version of ArkOS or actually found a fix, which I'm sure you can find somewhere on reddit or gitHub), set up your wifi, password and all, and you're done.
+You'll probably notice the console starts making weird sounds, that means you're doing it right, and you should get prepared for more.

+Now, once your Wifi is setup, in Options, find PortMaster, enter, and it will tell you updates are available.
+You need to install them, accept the terms and conditions, etc. Beware, your device will start screaming, quite literally, I suggest you lock it somewhere while it does it's thing because it can get ANNOYING.

+Once it's stopped the screaming, that means it's done.
+Now you'll see that in all ports you can find like 400 new games.
+Some are ready to install, some require files and it will tell you so.
+I suggest looking at the PortMaster wiki (https://knulli.org/systems/portmaster/) for more info.

+#Installing Stardew Valley (with extra steps in case something doesn't work)